Category Archives: Electronics Tutorial

 Great method of PCB reverse engineering by using a Photoshop

-Rriccibitti have sent us his latest work on reverse engineering of simple keypad circuit.
+Rriccibitti has sent us his latest work on reverse engineering of simple keypad circuit.
 The solution seems to be very simple but effective.
-What he used is a digital camera to take a picture of printed circuit board and a photo editing software where he could track PCB traces with different colors.
+He used a digital camera to take a picture of the printed circuit board and a photo editing software to track PCB traces with different colors.
+OK, for this one, he used Photoshop to have lots of valuable tools that make this work much more manageable.
+To be more specific, let us see what he’s done:

 Putting your electronics project in an enclosure